jhollinger/jhollinger.docker-env/README.md

 * docker
 * docker-compose

+Log into Github's docker hub with:

+    docker login docker.pkg.github.com --username jhollinger

+The password should be a GH personal access token with read:packages, repo, and (optionally) write:packages.

 ## Dev Environment

 This will set up the entire docker compose stack and install several shell functions and aliases.